DOI-USGS/ISIS3/Introduction_to_ISIS.md

 Naturally, one of the first things anyone wants to do when they get their hands on image data is look at it\!
-The **qview** application is the image viewer for ISIS3. **qview** has a number of tools to let you zoom in and out, change the contrast, choose color combinations, compare, and otherwise interact with and look at your images.
+The **qview** application is the image viewer for ISIS. **qview** has a number of tools to let you zoom in and out, change the contrast, choose color combinations, compare, and otherwise interact with and look at your images.
 We'll talk about some of these tools in detail later.
 For now, let's just learn how